 In CLL, the bone marrow overproduces lymphocytes that do not function as they should.
 Over time, these abnormal lymphocytes crowd out healthy lymphocytes and other types of blood cells.
 This can lead to various health complications and associated symptoms.

-According to the National Organization for Rare Disorders (NORD), CLL is a disease that progresses slowly.
-Many people do not need immediate treatment and can be symptom-free for years before requiring any treatment.
+CLL is a disease that progresses slowly.
+Many people do not need immediate treatment and can be symptom-free for years before they require treatment.

-CLL is the most common leukemia in adults.
-The disease typically occurs in people over 60 years old and is rare in people below 40 years.
-It is rare in children.
+CLL is the most common form of leukemia in adults.
+It typically occurs in older people and is rare in people below age 40 years.
+It is also rare in children.

-Additionally, CLL is twice as common in males than in females.
+Additionally, CLL is twice as common in males than females.

 Anemia is a condition of reduced red blood cells (RBCs) or low hemoglobin within these cells.
 Hemoglobin is a protein that delivers oxygen to the body’s organs and tissues and transports carbon dioxide away from these areas and back to the lungs.